Form 941 Schedule B for 2023

 There is no specific deadline for filing IRS Form 941 Schedule B. It must be filed with your Form 941 by the quarterly deadline, which is the last day of the month that follows the end of the quarter.

-May 1st - First quarter Deadline (January, February, and March)
+• April 30th - First quarter Deadline (January, February, and March)

-July 31st - Second quarter Deadline (April, May, and June)
+• July 31st - Second quarter Deadline (April, May, and June)

-January 31st - Fourth quarter Deadline (October, November, and December)
+• January 31st - Fourth quarter Deadline (October, November, and December)

-6. Are there any penalties for not filing Schedule B (Form 941)?
+6. Are there any penalties for not filing Schedule B form 941?

-7. What are the new Form 941 updates for the first quarter of 2023?
+7. What are the new Form 941 updates for 2023 Tax Year?

 The Revised Form 941 for 2023 has a few minor changes.
 First, the IRS revised Form 8974, Qualified Small Business Payroll Tax Credit for Expanding Research Activities.
 Small businesses can now use this form to claim a tax credit of up to $250,000.